Updated: Jan 21

 As a result, society has fabricated dramatic misconceptions about the job of emergency dispatchers in an attempt to explain what they do not understand.
 These misconceptions range from comical to outrageously absurd.
 Nevertheless, the general public has come to actually believe some of these falsities.
 As a former 9-1-1 police communications operator, I remember answering calls and talking to people who wholeheartedly believed some of these misconceptions about the job I was doing to help them.
 It was frustrating.

-After being out of law enforcement for seven years now, I wondered if the misconceptions had changed at all.
+After being out of 9-1-1 and law enforcement for seven years now, I wondered if the misconceptions had changed at all.
 And so, I informally surveyed a group of 1,232 emergency dispatchers and asked them about the most common misconceptions they feel the general public has about them and the job they do.
 Here is what they had to say:

 1. They’re just glorified telephone operators who all work together in a universal call-center somewhere in Nebraska.